 Patrons with an email account can request email notification when books on hold are ready to be picked up and can be notified 3 days prior to the materials’ due date.
 Email notification is a courtesy but is not guaranteed.
 It is the patron’s responsibility to check on hold items and be aware of material due dates.

 Library material may be renewed in person, over the telephone (530.661.5980), or by the patron’s library account online.
-Material may be renewed up to 2 times for print material, audios, and CDs.
-Material may be renewed for an additional 1 week period for DVDs, videos, and City Council tapes, with the exception of those items on hold for another patron or those items designated EXPRESS items.
+Material may be renewed up to 6 times for print material, audios, and CDs, and DVDs with the exception of those items on hold for another patron or those items designated EXPRESS items.

 Patrons may return library materials to the Woodland Public Library or any branch of the Sacramento, Folsom, Sutter, and Colusa Public Libraries.